KxSystems/docs/docs/ref/get.md

 ---
-title: get, set – Reference – KDB-X and q documentation
+title: get, set – Reference – kdb+ and q documentation
-description: get and set are q keywords that read or set value of a variable or a KDB-X data file.
+description: get and set are q keywords that read or set value of a variable or a kdb+ data file.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: get, KDB-X, q, set
+keywords: get, kdb+, q, set
 ---

 # `get`, `set`

-_Read or set the value of a variable or a KDB-X data file_
+_Read or set the value of a variable or a kdb+ data file_

 ## `get`

-_Read or memory-map a variable or KDB-X data file_
+_Read or memory-map a variable or kdb+ data file_

 ```syntax
 get x     get[x]